Social Media Accessibility Checklist: 5 Quick Wins for Instagram & LinkedIn

 And here's the thing: this happens on social media all the time.
 Not because people don't care, but because accessibility isn't built into their content process.

-I promise it doesn’t have to be complicated or time-consuming!
+The good news?
+It's not hard to fix that.
+I promise it doesn't have to be complicated or time-consuming!

 Here are the top 5 accessibility wins for Instagram and LinkedIn that fit right into your existing workflow.